Despite its reputation, the Spanish subjunctive isn’t that bad.

 I have talked previously about my disillusion with the word ‘fluency‘ because it implies a level of perfection that means you need to focus on knowing everything all at once.

-Instead, I believe that the order you learn Spanish theory matters a great deal, and that you should focus first on simply being able to communicate.
+Instead, I believe that the order you learn Spanish theory matters a great deal and you should focus first on simply being able to communicate.

-A conversational level doesn’t require a perfect use of the subjunctive or any other tense, it simply comes from knowing a large enough vocabulary that you can describe things in a roundabout way.
+A conversational level doesn’t require a perfect use of the subjunctive or any other tense, it simply comes from knowing a solid knowledge of foundational vocabulary and grammar such that you can describe things in a roundabout way.

 Once you reach this point, then it is time to level up your skills.
 If you can hold a conversation then you will want to refine the ideas that you can express with a more expansive vocabulary and a better control of grammar.